-- 3.3.5 Coursework: Students are required to take five core integrative collaborative learning seminar courses, and four advanced degree academic courses in the first three years of the program.
+3.3.5 Coursework: Students are required to take five core integrative collaborative learning seminar courses and four advanced degree academic courses in the first three years of the program.
 Deepening one's personal and professional integration, social analysis, theological reflection, and qualitative research methodology are emphasized through the coursework.
-The primary objectives are the development of the student's ability to relate theory and practice with respect to her/his practice in ministry, the articulation of a coherent theology of ministry, and the identification and design of the DMin thesis proposal.
-In order to complete the four advanced degree courses students may enroll in regular advanced degree courses or they may be taken as reading and research courses depending on the availability of faculty, and/or at another recognized university.
-Courses taken at another institution must receive prior approval by the DMin Director and the Advanced Degree Council at TST.
-The costs of such courses are the responsibility of the student and are not included in DMin program tuition fees. - 3.3.6 Comprehensive Paper and Oral Examination: Upon completion of all coursework, except for the final core course in year three, the student must complete a comprehensive 40-page theology of ministry paper (see guidelines in section 5.4).
-When the student is ready to write the paper, s/he will contact the DMin Director, who will convene a Comprehensive Examining Committee to be chaired by the College Advisor.
+The primary objectives are the development of the student's ability to relate theory and practice with respect to her/his practice in ministry, the articulation of a coherent theology of ministry, and the identification and design of the D.Min thesis proposal.
+In order to complete the four advanced degree courses students may enroll in regular advanced degree courses or they may be taken as reading and research courses taken at another institution must receive prior approval by the D.Min Director and the CSM.
+The costs of such courses are the responsibility of the student and are not included in D.Min program tuition fees.

+3.3.6 Comprehensive Paper and Oral Examination: Upon completion of all coursework, except for the final core course in year three, the student must complete a comprehensive 40-page theology of ministry paper (see guidelines in section 5.4).
+When the student is ready to write the paper, s/he will contact the D.Min Director, who will convene a Comprehensive Examining Committee to be chaired by the College Advisor.
 The meeting will be arranged via teleconferencing in situations where the student is unable to come to campus in person.
 The student will collaborate with his/her Comprehensive Examining Committee only at this beginning stage of the comprehensive to determine the bibliography and direction of the paper.
-When the student determines that the paper is ready for examination, s/he will contact the DMin Director who will reconvene the Comprehensive Examining Committee for an oral examination of the paper.
+When the student determines that the paper is ready for examination, s/he will contact the D.Min Director who will reconvene the Comprehensive Examining Committee for an oral examination of the paper.
 The Comprehensive paper will be examined via teleconferencing in situations where the student is unable to come to campus in person.
 Successful completion of the Comprehensive will determine the student's ability to go to the final stages of the program, which includes the thesis proposal and thesis.
-Upon successful completion of the Comprehensive, the Comprehensive Examining Committee will hand the student over to his/her DMin Thesis Proposal Committee.
+Upon successful completion of the Comprehensive, the Comprehensive Examining Committee will hand the student over to his/her D.Min Thesis Proposal Committee.